isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 using the same SQL to create groups as last month.
 I've put that query in this `github gist <https://gist.github.com/Gibbsdavidl/8a20097aaf8bece8fc586310795b54da>`_.

-And additionally, I've put that query into a shiny app, that uses the same layout from August.
+And additionally, I've put that query into a Shiny app, that uses the same layout from August.
 You can find that `here <https://isb-cgc.shinyapps.io/mutstatusexpranova/>`_.

 ------------------